rahulgowda2003/Supply-Chain-Operational-Intelligence-Platform/README.md

 ## Project Overview

-This project focuses on analyzing supply chain, customer, product, and operational performance using SQL Server and Power BI.
-The objective is to transform raw transactional and operational data into actionable business insights that support strategic decision-making.
+This project delivers an end-to-end Supply Chain & Operational Intelligence solution designed to transform raw operational data into actionable business insights.

+Using SQL Server, Power BI, and Excel, the project analyzes sales performance, customer behavior, product profitability, and supply chain efficiency to identify revenue opportunities, operational bottlenecks, and areas for profitability improvement.

+The solution combines data engineering, business intelligence, and statistical analysis to support data-driven decision-making.

 The project follows an end-to-end analytics workflow including: